digitalcytometry/cytospace/README.md

 <details><summary>Expand section</summary>

-CytoSPACE requires 4 files as input.
+CytoSPACE requires 4 files as input by default.
 All files should be provided in tab-delimited tabular input format (saved as .txt) with no double quotations.
 Further formatting details for each input file are specified below.
 We also provide instructions on using scripts to generate input files from Seurat objects at the end of this section.

 1. __A scRNA-seq gene expression file:__
 - The matrix must be genes (rows) by cells (columns).